LibaMariyamK/Python-Mini-Projects-Logic-Challenges/Age & Eligibility Checker.md

 4. **Session History**
    - Stores current session entries in a list.
-   - Allows viewing and clearing of current session data.

 5. **File Handling**
    - Records are saved to `eligibility_log.txt`.
-   - On startup, displays the **last 5 entries** from the file.
+   - Option to displays the **last 5 entries** from the file.
+   - Option to clear all records in file.
    - Uses the `with` statement for safe and efficient file operations.

 6. **Error Handling**